Simanta-Sarkar/Embedded-Indicators-Control-using-PSoC-and-Simulink/README.md

 # Embedded-Indicators-Control-Over-Mobile-Phones

-1. High-Level Architecture and Software Requirement Specification The system is an embedded software module implemented on the PSoC platform that:
+High-Level Architecture and Software Requirement Specification-

+The system is an embedded software module implemented on the PSoC platform that:
 - Reads two physical button inputs (left and right)
 - Executes decision logic defined in a Simulink Stateflow model